 If you need a duplicate Form 1042-S, see How to Request a Duplicate 1042-S Form Step-by-Step.

 Tax Treaty Information & Instructions for Forms Related to Tax Treaty Benefit Applications

 In order to receive tax treaty benefits, you must be from a country on the treaty list for scholarships, fellowships and compensation and you must have an International Tax Identification Number (ITIN).
 In most cases, the Glacier system will determine your treaty eligibility status for you.

 For New Nonresident Graduate Students

 When you first arrive at Princeton University, you will enter your information into the Glacier System.
 If you do not have an ITIN or SSN, you will not be able to claim tax treaty benefits.

 To apply for an ITIN, complete the W-7 application following the instructions for applying for an ITIN.
 As part of the application process, you also will complete a W-8BEN form.
-Attach the W-8BEN form to the W-7 form with notarized copies of your visa document and send them to the IRS.
+Attach the W-8BEN form to the W-7 form with copies of your visa document.

 When you receive your ITIN from the IRS, log in to the Glacier System and enter your new ITIN.
 The system will then check to see if you are eligible to claim tax treaty benefits.
 Glacier will prompt you to print out another W-8BEN form along with other required forms.
 This time, send the form to Nonresident Tax Compliance and Reporting.
 Once the form is processed, the tax withheld from your fellowship payments will drop to 0%.